Cerritos, California: Government

 Cerritos operates under a council–manager form of government, established by the charter of the city of Cerritos in 1958.
 The five-member city council acts as the city's chief policy-making body and as members of the Cerritos Redevelopment Agency.

 Local government

 City Council

 The mayor, selected by the council, is its presiding officer and serves a one-year term.
 In the mayor's absence, the mayor pro tempore assumes his or her responsibilities.
 City Council elections were held on a Tuesday after the first Monday in April until the 2017 election.
 Effective with the 2020 California Primary election, the elections will be held on the Tuesday after the first Monday in March of even-numbered years.
 Council members are elected to a four-year term and at-large.

-The city council, currently made up of Lynda Johnson, Naresh Solanki, and Frank Yokoyama, is directly responsible for the employment of only three individuals: the city manager, clerk/treasurer, and the city attorney.

-Management of the city and coordination of city services are provided by:
+The mayor is Miguel Portillo.

 Emergency services

 The Cerritos Sheriff's Station/Community Safety Center provides 24-hour safety services to Cerritos residents.
 Located in the Civic Center, the station houses the city's Community Safety Division and Los Angeles County Sheriff's Department personnel.
 The station was constructed by a referendum in 1996 and inaugurated in 1997.
 In 2006, the city council approved the construction of a 5000 sqft expansion to the sheriff's station, at a cost of $400,000.

 Fire protection is provided by Los Angeles County Fire Department Station 30, the headquarters for Battalion 9, with ambulance transport by Care Ambulance Service.